-Responsible Department Planning Funding Sources Department Budget, Policy Planning/Specific Plan Fees Actions and Timeframe Adopt the Metro Specific Plan by early spring- 2023.
+Responsible Department Planning Funding Sources Department Budget, Policy Planning/Specific Plan Fees Actions and Timeframe Foster the development of 1,400 affordable housing units in higher resource portions of the Metro Specific Plan area and ensure that affordable housing units in developments that benefit from City funds, incentives, and discretionary approvals are affirmatively marketed to residents of lower resource neighborhoods within the City and Region (metric).Adopt the Metro Specific Plan by early 2023.
 Related zoning map amendments to conform with the Specific Plan will be adopted by Spring 2024, as needed.
-Specific housing strategies include: • Rezone the 100-acre Great Mall site from C2 General Commercial to mixed use (RRMU Metro Plan Designation) • Collaborate with the Valley Transportation Authority (VTA) to develop affordable housing on available VTA sites.
+Specific housing strategies include: Rezone the 100-acre Great Mall site from C2 General Commercial to mixed use (RRMU Metro Plan Designation) Collaborate with the Valley Transportation Authority (VTA) to develop affordable housing on available VTA sites.
 Facilitate residential or mixed-use development on other identified sites.

 Incentivize inclusion of services to serve residents, such as retail uses, commercial services, community facilities, and childcare.
 Establish minimum zoning densities and maximum parking standards.
-Address shared parking and unbundled parking. • Explore adopting FAR-based development standards and fees to create incentives for creating additional units (e.g., smaller affordable units.). • Explore fee deferrals, reductions, or waivers for 100% affordable housing projects in the Specific Plan areas.
+Address shared parking and unbundled parking.
+Explore adopting FAR-based development standards and fees to create incentives for creating additional units (e.g., smaller affordable units.).
+Explore fee deferrals, reductions, or waivers for 100% affordable housing projects in the Specific Plan areas.
 Promote an inclusive community by incentivizing housing for populations that will benefit from proximity to transit, such as lower-income households, the elderly, and persons with disabilities.
 Monitor progress with respect to the sites identified in the Specific Plan areas to meet RHNA goals.
-By the end of 2024, adopt and implement the Gateway-Main Street Specific Plan to increase opportunities for diverse residential and mixed- use development with zoning incentives for lot consolidation since small parcels are a recognized development constraint.
+By the end of 2024, adopt and implement the Gateway-Main Street Specific Plan to increase opportunities for diverse residential and mixed-use development with zoning incentives for lot consolidation since small parcels are a recognized development constraint.
 Relevant Policies HE 1.2, HE 1.4, HE 1.6, HE 4.1, HE 4.3, HE 4.8, HE 6.1, HE 6.10 Community Input Community members noted that Specific Plans ensure more new housing production because they allow for higher density and mixed-use development and were supportive of their implementation.
 Given the location of some of the Specific Plans, community members asked that transit-dependent populations, such as lower-income households, older adults, and persons with disabilities, were prioritized in these plans.